dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 a business's technology stack and D-Wave's compute infrastructure made available via the solver API (SAPI) and the Leap service.
-:numref:`Figure %s <HybridAppPipeline>` provides a high-level illustration of a typical hybrid-application pipeline integrated into an business's technology stack.
+:numref:`Figure %s <HybridAppPipeline>` provides a high-level illustration of a typical hybrid-application pipeline integrated with an business's technology stack.
 A business's technology stacks can involve many different business systems such as a user interface, enterprise-content development systems (e.g., Microsoft Sharepoint), database management systems, and data lakes.